okfn/okfn.github.com/blog/_posts/2017-11-29-validating-scraped-data-using-goodtables.md

 Can we improve it further?
 Of course!

 Take a look at the `month` column.
 As Table Schema doesn't have a "month" data type, we had to use the closest to it: integer.
 A month is an integer, however it's not _any_ integer.
 It can't be zero, or -1, or 42, it must be from 1 to 12.
-The Table Schema allow us to define these constraints in our schema, but before I show you how, what about the other columns?
+The Table Schema allows us to define these constraints in our schema, but before I show you how, what about the other columns?
 Are there other similar constraints, not only about valid ranges, but also if they are required or must be unique.

 I went through all columns, looking at the data and understand which constraints they have, and this is what I defined: